by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York does have specific payment timing rules for certain industries, these include:

-Important to note, however, is that employers must adhere to whatever wage or other payment schedules they have set forth via the agreed terms of employment or in an employee handbook.
+Important to note, however, is that employers must adhere to whatever wage or other payment schedules are established via the agreed terms of employment or in an employee handbook.

-New York also has something the aforementioned Wage Theft Prevention Act (WTPA), which expands employee notification rules, enhances available remedies for wage law violations, and strengthens whistleblower protections.
+New York also follows the aforementioned Wage Theft Prevention Act (WTPA), which expands employee notification rules, enhances available remedies for wage law violations, and strengthens whistleblower protections.

 New York Final Pay